What are the best eCommerce business models in 2024?

 Who are your customers?

-It’s important to ask yourself this question as it will determine how you set up your business.
+It’s important to ask yourself this question as it will determine how you set up your business so you can look into the relevant business research topics.

 Your customers will typically fall into one of two categories: Consumers or businesses.
 You’ve probably heard the acronyms B2C (Business-to-Consumer) and B2B (Business-to-Business).